 \section{Related Work}

-\textbf{Induction heads and the mechanics of ICL:} The induction-head motif---a two-head circuit that matches a repeated cue and copies its following token---was introduced by \citet{olsson2022context}, who provided multiple converging tests linking it to the rise of in-context learning (ICL).
+\textbf{Induction heads and the mechanics of ICL:} The induction-head motif-a two-head circuit that matches a repeated cue and copies its following token-was introduced by \citet{olsson2022context}, who provided multiple converging tests linking it to the rise of in-context learning (ICL).
 Follow-up theory and controlled synthetic-task studies characterize the behavior as a phase transition: on Markov-chain data, models move from uniform predictions to unigram heuristics and then abruptly to bigram induction \citep{edelman2024the}.
 Provable analyses show that even shallow transformers implement generalized induction via a copier-selector-classifier pipeline, tightening the link between optimization dynamics and the circuit \citep{chen2024unveilinginductionheadsprovable}.
 At scale, targeted head ablations support causality: removing a small fraction of high-score induction heads reduces few-shot gains by up to $\sim$32\% on abstract pattern tasks and weakens benefits on NLP tasks \citep{crosbie-shutova-2025-induction}.
 Open suites and tools (e.g., Pythia and TransformerLens) have made these effects reproducible across model sizes \citep{biderman2023pythiasuiteanalyzinglarge, nanda2022transformerlens}.

 \textbf{Anti-induction and copy-suppression circuits:} Beyond forward copying, models host heads that suppress copying or implement the backward, “anti-induction” direction.
 Work on negative heads explains copy suppression as a coherent mechanism that interacts with induction patterns \citep{mcdougall2023copysuppressioncomprehensivelyunderstanding}.
-Large-scale empirical reports find a pretrained asymmetry---transformers are stronger at forward induction than backward copy---an imbalance that targeted fine-tuning can reduce while isolating distinct head families \citep{veitsman2025borntransformertransformer}.
+Large-scale empirical reports find a pretrained asymmetry-transformers are stronger at forward induction than backward copy-an imbalance that targeted fine-tuning can reduce while isolating distinct head families \citep{veitsman2025borntransformertransformer}.
 In parallel, \citet{wang2025inductionheadtoxicitymechanistically} mechanistically link the `repetition curse' to over-dominant induction heads and propose head-level regularization to restore output diversity.

 \textbf{Curricula that accelerate circuit emergence:} A growing line of work seeks to shorten the ICL plateau.
 Training on diverse ICL tasks in parallel reduces plateau length and eases optimization relative to single-task settings \citep{kim2025taskdiversityshortensicl}.
 Orthogonal to data choice, multi-token prediction modifies the objective to encourage longer-range patterns and shows favorable development of induction-like behaviors together with efficiency gains \citep{gloeckle2024betterfasterlarge}.
 However, these studies concentrate on \emph{forward} induction and are typically evaluated in \emph{synthetic-task-only} training regimes rather than natural-language pretraining, or they rely on objective/architectural changes rather than data-only interventions in end-to-end runs.
 To our knowledge, they also do not systematically induce or measure \emph{anti}-induction emergence.